tpabarbosa/react-dos-terminal/README.md

     {
         name: 'readme.txt',
         type: 'text/plain', // type 'text' can be printed to output with command "type <filename>"
-        content: 'This is a README file.',
+        content: {text: 'This is a README file.'},
         attributes: 'p', // attribute 'p' means that the file is protected, it can't be modified by user
         // if you don't provide a size, terminal will calculate it based on content },